Citation, DOI & article data

-Liver metastases are usually asymptomatic and found during workup of a malignancy which has presented in other ways.
-If the hepatic metastatic burden is large then the presentation or symptoms related to the liver disease may include:
+Liver metastases are usually asymptomatic and found during workup of a malignancy that has presented in other ways.
+If the hepatic metastatic burden is large, then the presentation or symptoms related to the liver disease may include:

 - localized pain and tenderness due to capsular stretching